survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ## Enabling a Performance Budget

 Webpack provides a feature known as a **performance budget**.
 The idea is that it will give your build size constraint which it has to follow.
-You can configure it per entry and asset.
-It can terminate entire build if the budget isn't met and you can also run it in warning mode.
-Adjust the configuration like this:
+The feature is disabled by default, but if enabled it will default to 250 kB limit per entries and assets.
+Note that the calculation includes extracted chunks to entry calculation.

+Performance budget can be configured to provide warnings or errors.
+If a budget isn't met and it has been configured to emit an error, it would terminate the entire build.

+To integrate the feature to the project, adjust the configuration like this:

 **webpack.config.js**